 Livelihoods and health are more contested sectors.
 In the field of livelihoods, training and cash support for starting or scaling up businesses are included in some EUTF-funded programmes.
 However, constraints in terms of work permits or permissions for home businesses, for example, constrain the possibility for moving from assistance to longer-term solutions; these interventions are likely to be time-bound given the country context.
-In Lebanon, EUTF support helps the health system to develop accessible services to refugees for medium term.
-This is particularly important having in mind the problems refugees faced in accessing health services.
+In Lebanon, EUTF support helps the health system to develop accessible services to refugees in the medium term.
+This is particularly important bearing in mind the problems refugees faced in accessing health services.
 Stakeholders working in the health sector argue that without systemic changes health services delivery will continue to be fragmented and limited in scope, particularly in Lebanon.
-They will welcome an EUTF intervention currently under negotiation to reinforce the role of the Ministry of Health and to institutionalise its governance role.
+They would welcome an EUTF intervention currently under negotiation to reinforce the role of the Ministry of Health and to institutionalise its governance role.

 Finally, the EUTF's ability to be a bridge for humanitarian aid and development cooperation hinges on beneficiary identification and targeting.
 The EUTF's inclusion of host communities, refugees and IDPs in its programmes is seen as contributing to the ability to bridge the humanitarian-development divide.
+It also conforms with discourses and global initiatives, such as the CRRF and the Global Compact for Refugees, which emphasise the importance of ensuring that the response to displacement situations brings together these three groups of beneficiaries to increase the likelihood of durable solutions.
 The EUTF brings together populations that tend to be targeted separately in humanitarian and development interventions.
 Nonetheless, given the framing of the EUTF in relation to resilience, some stakeholders suggest that criteria of vulnerability rather than nationality would be more pertinent for targeting and supporting beneficiaries.